Best star trackers for astrophotography 2023

 ✅ You're on a budget: While it isn't cheap by any stretch, for what it is, we think it's a very reasonable and affordable price.

-✅ You do long shooting sessions: The internal battery boasts an impressive 24-hour runtime, perfect for long nights of shooting.
+✅ You shoot for long periods at a time: The internal battery boasts an impressive 24-hour runtime, perfect for long nights of shooting.

 Don't buy it if:

-❌ You focus on deep sky nightscapes: Wide-angle nightscapes is where this star tracker excels, so if your main interest is deep sky objects, there are better star trackers suited for that.
+❌ You focus on deep sky nightscapes: Wide-angle nightscapes is where this star tracker excels, so if your main interest is deep sky objects, there are better star trackers for you.

 The bottom line

-🔎 iOptron SkyTracker Pro An affordable star tracker with impressive battery life, a compact and lightweight design and it can track a variety of celestial objects. ★★★★
+🔎 iOptron SkyTracker Pro: An affordable star tracker with an impressive battery life, a compact and lightweight design, it can track a variety of celestial objects. ★★★★

 Swipe to scroll horizontally